MrPowers/neapowers/content/investing/jeffrey-gundlach.md

 Inflation is still accelerating.
 It's not decelerating yet.
 He still thinks the CPI will continue surprising on the upside.
 "The trend is your friend".

-SPACs and meme stocks are fueled by governement stimulus.
+SPACs and meme stocks are fueled by government stimulus.
 Government stimulus causes spending and speculation.

 The corporate bond market is the most overvalued that it's been for the last 20 years.